Physical Therapy After Surgery: Regaining Strength and Mobility

 Reply to SusanT

 I have some of the same issues.
-It's humbling... struggling to turn over in bed, or get out of bed.
+It's humbling... struggling to turn over in bed or get out of bed.
 Sitting in chairs has been a recent challenge.
-All those physical things I took for granted when younger.
-I have Kyphosis; My neck extends forward of my shoulders.
-This causes upper back pain and prevents me from laying flat on my back.
-It was not bad until I spent 3 months in 2022 laying in bed and becoming severely malnourished.
-I lost about 3 inches of height due to my head tilted forward.
+All those physical things I took for granted when I was younger.
+I have kyphosis; my neck extends forward of my shoulders.
+This causes upper back pain and prevents me from lying flat on my back.
+It was not bad until I spent 3 months in 2022 lying in bed and becoming severely malnourished.
+I lost about 3 inches of height due to my head tilting forward.

 This trip I'm on was a little tough.
 But, with rest and staying hydrated...
 I kept on truckin'.